laurencelundblade/QCBOR/README.md

 The gcc compiler output is usually smaller than llvm because stack guards are off by default (be sure you actually have gcc and not llvm installed to be invoked by the gcc command).
-You can also turn of stack gaurds with llvm.
+You can also turn off stack gaurds with llvm.
 It is safe to turn off stack guards with this code because Usefulbuf provides similar defenses and this code was carefully written to be defensive.